Stabilization Without Simplification: A Two-Dimensional Model of Software Evolution: Dynamic Interpretation

 \subsection{From Static Definitions to Dynamic Regimes}

 The quantities $B_t$ and $U_t$ define the state of the system at time $t$ in the burden--uncertainty plane.
 By itself, this state representation is static.
-The theorem in Section~5 introduces dynamics by showing how the evolution of structural and stochastic components determines the direction of motion in this space.
+Proposition~\ref{prop:local-sws} introduces dynamics by showing how the evolution of structural and stochastic components determines the direction of motion in this space over intervals where A1--A4 hold.

 In particular, the regime

 describes systems whose expected structural cost of change does not decrease, while the variability of change effort contracts over time.